Sleeve Gastrectomy

 To be a candidate for sleeve gastrectomy, you must have a body mass index (BMI) of 35 or higher.

-Depending on your health issues your doctor may recommend other procedures, such as Roux-en-Y gastric bypass or gastric band.
+Depending on your health issues your doctor may recommend other procedures, such as Roux-en-Y gastric bypassgastric band, Duodenal Switch (DS), or Single Anastomosis Duodeno-Ileal Bypass with Sleeve Gastrectomy (SADI-S).

 During sleeve gastrectomy, your doctor removes about 80 percent of your stomach, leaving a small vertical pouch in the shape of a banana.
 The result is that you eat less because you feel full after eating small amounts of food.

 Talk to your doctor about whether or not sleeve gastrectomy might be right for you.
-If you have been severely obese (more than 100 pounds over your ideal weight), and have health issues related to your weight, sleeve gastrectomy may be a good option.
+If you have had severe obesity (more than 100 pounds over your ideal weight), and have health issues related to your weight, sleeve gastrectomy may be a good option.

 Health issues related to weight include: